NVSL/libpaper/README.md

 ## Submitting to SRC

 For some of our work, we need to submit to SRC (https://www.src.org/app/publication/submit/step/1/).
 You might need to register with SRC.
 If so, ask Steve which task(s) you are working on.
-The first step is to prepare a version of the paper according the guidelines for ArXiv (see above).
+The first step is to prepare a version of the paper according the guidelines for ArXiv (see above), but _do_not_ submit it to the arxiv.

 You need to add this to acknowledgements section: "This work was supported in part by CRISP, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.”